 Perhaps known as one of the most popular staycation destinations within the UK, St Ives is bustling with activity in the summer, and peaceful and heavenly in the winter.
 Whatever the season, this pretty harbourside town always has picturesque views across St Ives Bay to Godrevy Lighthouse and beyond.

 The cobbled backstreets are perfect for shopping, or ducking your head into a slate floored, low beamed bar for a pint of Cornish Rattler and some locally sourced whitebait.
 Keep an eye out for the seals that pop their head out of the harbour for a quick hello.

-Don’t miss: The St Ives Food and Drink Festival takes place in May and there is an abundance of mouth watering food stalls there every year.
-There is also Cornish wine on offer and its definitely worth a try.
+Don’t miss: The St Ives Food and Drink Festival takes place every May and there is an abundance of mouth watering food stalls there every year.
+There is also Cornish wine on offer and it’s definitely worth a try.